Zheng-Chong/CatVTON/README.md

 ...
 ```

-### Inference on VTIONHD/DressCode
+### 2. Inference on VTIONHD/DressCode
-To run the inference on the DressCode or VITON-HD dataset, run the following command, checkpoints will be automaticly download from HuggingFace.
+To run the inference on the DressCode or VITON-HD dataset, run the following command, checkpoints will be automatically downloaded from HuggingFace.

 ```PowerShell
 CUDA_VISIBLE_DEVICES=0 python inference.py \